Moore County Mural Trail

 Painted: 2020

-Located on the Furniture of the Pines building this inspiring mural reminds us to be “fearless.”
-The mural emanates patriotic values and is a reminder to be courageous with strong values.
+Located on the Furniture of the Pines building, this mural emanates patriotic values and is a reminder to be courageous with strong values.
 You are encouraged to take your picture with this mural.

 The Cigar Shop